ShadowDevZ/nk-os/README.md

 Hobyist x64 kernel
 Requirements: elf compatible x64 cross compiler (auto script will be added in future update to match all requirements), limine bootloader `v4.x` is pulled and builded as dependency automatically.
-Note newer version than 4 won't work beacuse the developer decided to remove the limine_terminal feature from version 5,
+Note newer version than 4 won't work beacuse the developer decided to remove the limine_terminal feature from version 5 and newer releases.

+In the future this project is going to be upgraded to `v5.x` branch  and instead it is going to use the [flanterm](https://github.com/mintsuki/flanterm) provided by the developer as replacement.
+It is also possible that the project is going to migrate to `MULTIBOOT2` compatible bootloader for more compatibility and the linear framebuffer is going to be implemented manually which may break some current system functions exposed by the kernel.

 Build is currently only supported on linux (the script requires /dev/null device, will make it compatible for windows in future)
 !!!Bochs may not work properly if it was not compiled with graphics option!!!